 7. Tax associated with hobby and business

 For cryptocurrency transactions carried out as hobbies, only half of the gains will be subject to taxation.
-For cryptocurrency transactions carried out as business, all the gains will be subject to taxation.
+For Cryptocurrency & Bitcoin transactions carried out as a business, all the gains will be subject to taxation.

 As said before, this is far from all to know about crypto.
 Make a point of going further and learning more.